laiquet/idtrackerai-enhanced/docs/source/output.rst

 Trajectory files
 ================

-The most important files for the end user are the trajectories files located in `trajectories` folder.
-Once the tracking finished, trajectory files can be loaded by
+The most important files for the end user are the trajectory ones, located in the folder `trajectories`.
+Once the tracking finishes, trajectory files can be loaded in Python with

 .. code-block:: python